Richard Landry

-Richard Landry is a Canadian architect.
+Richard Landry (born 1957) is a Canadian architect.
 Known as the "King of the Megamansion," he has designed many private residences for corporate moguls and celebrities in Los Angeles County, California.

 Early life and education

 Richard Landry grew up speaking French in Berthierville, Québec, and his father was a carpenter.
 At the age of twenty, he moved to Montréal to study architecture.
 He received a Bachelor of Architecture degree from the Université de Montréal, in Québec, Canada, and a Diploma in Architecture and Urban Design from Københavns Universitet, in Copenhagen, Denmark.

 Career

 Landry started his career in Alberta, Canada.
 He moved to Los Angeles, California in 1984 because of a recession in Canada, and he was lured by the 1984 Summer Olympics.
 He initially worked for R. Duell & Associates, an architectural firm where he designed theme parks.

 Landry founded his architectural firm, the Landry Design Group, in the 1987.
 Since then, he has designed over 500 private residences, including some for Michael Bolton, Wayne Gretzky and Rod Stewart.
 In 1995, he designed a residence for Kenny G in Seattle.
 Additionally, the rented mansion in Holmby Hills, Los Angeles where Michael Jackson died was also designed by Landry.